Machining Nickel Alloys

 5. Tapping Situations

 It’s recommended that you choose a tap drill slightly larger than the standard drill recommendation for conventional threads.
 This is because the metal is likely to flow into the cut.

-Heat build up is a major cause of warpage.
-Simply aim to find what works best in your specific situation – often through a careful trial process.
+Heat build-up is a significant cause of warpage.
+Aim to find what works best in your specific situation – often through a careful trial process.
 Here are a couple of suggestions to help.
-Firstly, in tapping and heavy drilling situations (involving large diameters or deep holes), a good choice is usually a light viscosity but heavy duty petroleum cutting oil.
-For CNC equipment and engine lathes you may find excellent results with water-miscible vegetable oil based fluids.
+Firstly, in tapping and heavy drilling situations (involving large diameters or deep holes), a good choice is usually a light viscosity but heavy-duty petroleum cutting oil.
+For CNC equipment and engine lathes, you may find excellent results with water-miscible vegetable oil-based fluids.

 A wide range of nickel alloys can be both bored and face-turned on almost any appropriate machine.
 You’ll consider specific factors such as cut-depth, speed, tooling and feed when making your individual choice.
 Both larger holes and tapping will require a high degree of machine power and strength.